Ayankoley306/C/PROJECT/Simple Password Manager/README.md

 2. Navigate to the desired folder:

     ```bash
-     cd '.\PROJECT\Recursive Math Tool\'    # For open the projrct file
+     cd '.\PROJECT\Simple Password manager\'    # For open the projrct file
 3. Compile The Program:

     ```bash
-    gcc tools.c -o tools
+    gcc password.c -o password
 4. Run The Program:

     ```bash
-    ./tools         # Mac / linux
+    ./password         # Mac / linux
-    ./tools.exe     # For Windows, you can also use: output.exe
-5. Follow the menu:

- - Factorial

- - Power

- - Fibonacci

- - Sum Of Digits

- - Even or Odd

- - Exit
+    ./password.exe     # windows

 ---
 ## ⚙️ Usage Notes

  - Follow the instructions

- - When entering the numbers make sure check again.
+ - When entering the passowrd  make sure not type space.

- - Every operation will show answers.

  ---
  ## 🎯 Purpose

- - Practice functions, work flow, and techneques in C.
+ - Practice string operations, filters in C.

  - Learn basic input validation and menu-driven programs.

- - Understand how to persist data using text files.
+ - Understand how to data using multiple conditions.

  ---